-This generation, Apple finally found its stride.
-The new watch featured vastly improved battery life, cellular models, and much faster wireless transfer speeds.
-The Apple Watch Series 3 launched in fall 2017 and was sold alongside the Series 1, replacing the Series 2.
+Apple finally found its stride with the third-generation Appleb Watch.
+The new model featured vastly improved battery life, cellular models, and much faster wireless transfer speeds.
+The Apple Watch Series 3 launched in fall 2017 and served as a complete replacement for the previous generation.
 The Apple Watch Edition gained a new material color as well: gray ceramic.

 Apple did make an odd design choice with this generation, specifically the cellular models.
-Apple chose to differentiate cellular versus GPS models by having the Digital Crown colored red on cellular watches.
+Apple chose to differentiate cellular versus GPS models by having the Digital Crown colored red on cellular models.

 Apple started by showing us the Apple Watch Series 2, to everyone's confusion, because this was a massive departure from the previous naming scheme and skipped a number entirely.
-The Series 2 was Apple's course correction for the wearable and was presenting the device primarily for health and fitness.
+The second-generation Watch was Apple's course correction for the wearable and was presenting the device primarily for health and fitness.

-The Series 2 could be purchased in aluminum, stainless steel, or ceramic; gold was quietly discontinued.
+The updated device could be purchased in aluminum, stainless steel, or ceramic as gold was quietly discontinued.
 The Apple Watch Edition naming did stick around for the ceramic watch, however.

-The Series 2 new features included "swimproofing" which Apple declared was safe up to 50 meters submerged.
-The speaker even acts as a water ejection tool when exiting swim mode.
+The Apple Watch had new features including "swimproofing," which Apple declared was safe up to 50 meters submerged.
+The speaker acts as a water ejection tool when exiting swim mode.

 Apple Watch Sport was meant to be the entry-level watch, purchased by athletes and those with an active lifestyle.
 Made from aluminum, it was available in space gray, silver, and rose gold; mimicking the iPhone colors of the time.